 Index for Quick Jump

 We all know it – separation or divorce is more painful than it seems.
-This is true even when the feelings have gone down or the relationship itself has turned sour.
-Divorce can mean the loss not only of the domestic partnership, but also of the commitment and dreams built with a loved one.
-When a couple breaks up, having a feeling of stress, disappointment, and depression is completely inevitable.
+This is true even when the feelings have gone down, or the relationship itself has turned sour.
+Separation and divorce can mean the loss not only of the domestic partnership but also of the commitment and dreams built with a loved one.
+When a couple breaks up, having a feeling of stress, disappointment, and depression is completely inevitable especially if there are children involved.

 After a divorce, your usual routine may get a little disorganized.
-You may find yourself having problems with focusing on the task at hand and interacting with people.
+You may find yourself having problems with focusing on the task at hand, taking basic care of yourself, tending to your children’s needs, and connecting with friends and family.
 Even your identity might get mixed up.
 At the same time, you might start worrying about the future.

 Are you going to be okay without your partner?